-Table 11: Pixley ka Seme District Municipality IDP 2022 (Pixley ka Seme District Municipality, 2022)
+Table 10: Pixley ka Seme District Municipality IDP 2022 (Pixley ka Seme District Munici pality y, 2022) )

-Theme Requirements Page Opportunities Eco Tourism Solar and Wind Farms Position of being strategically situated (National Roads) SKA 12 Biophysical Context Possible demand for development that will influence the transformation of land uses SKA Renewable Energy 34 Renewable Energy Potential and impact of renewable energy resource generation 45 South Africa has embarked in a process of diversifying its energy-mix to enhance energy security while also lowering green-house gas emissions.
+Theme Requirements P Opportunities Eco Tourism Solar and Wind Farms Position of being strategically situated (National Roads) SKA 12 Biophysical Context Possible demand for development that will influence the transformation of land uses SKA Renewable Energy 34 Renewable Energy Potential and impact of renewable energy resource generation 45 South Africa has embarked in a process of diversifying its energy-mix to enhance energy security while also lowering green-house gas emissions.
 The country is blessed with a climate that allows Renewable Energy (RE) technologies like solar photovoltaic (PV) and wind generation to be installed almost anywhere in the country.
 By successfully attracting a share of the IPPPP portfolio investment, Emthanjeni, Siyathemba, Ubuntu and Renosterberg and Umsobomvu are all benefitting from substantial socio-economic development (SED) and Enterprise development (ED) contributions leveraged by the IPPPP commitments.
+75

-Table 12: Renosterberg Municipality (Renosterberg Local Municipality IDP, 2019)
+Table 11: Renosterberg Municipality (Renosterberg Local Municipalit y IDP, 2019) ( , , /

-Theme Requirements Page Industry A rapid decline in net migration into the Province is predicted.
+Theme Requirements Industry A rapid decline in net migration into the Province is predicted.
 The economy of this region is not well diversified.
 Irrigation is present along the Orange River and in the semi-arid internal areas of the region.
 Small stock and game farming predominates with few alternative employment opportunities outside agriculture and government.
-Energy Consumption The use of wood as energy/fuel source for cooking and heating, to whatever scale, is of major concern.
-It is almost 100% certain that all the wood used in the municipal area for these purposes comes from indigenous, and in some cases also protected, vegetation i.e. Camel
+39 Energy Consumption The use of wood as energy/fuel source for cooking and heating, to whatever scale, is of major concern.
+It is almost 100% certain that all the wood used in the municipal area for these purposes comes from indigenous, and in some cases also protected, vegetation i.e. Camel Thorn (Acacia erioloba) trees, and that harvesting is not done in a sustainable way 78

-Theme Requirements Page Thorn (Acacia erioloba) trees, and that harvesting is not done in a sustainable way Renewable The needs that were identified and prioritized by the municipality in 116/132 Energy collaboration with the representatives forums are as follows: Development of Solar Parks Vanderkloof Petrusville o Philipstown Agriculture Renosterberg is a Municipality in which agriculture is the key economic 50 activity.
+Theme Requirements Page Renewable The needs that were identified and prioritized by the municipality in 1 Energy collaboration with the representatives forums are as follows: Development of Solar Parks 0.8 Mw Vanderkloof 0.4 Mw Petrusville 0.4 Mw Philipstown Agriculture Renosterberg is a Municipality in which agriculture is the key economic ! activity.
 A greater contribution can be made to the economy of the district and Province by this sector.
 These extreme climate conditions reduce the study area's agricultural 23 potential.
 Access to irrigation water will be crucial for any cultivation to occur due to the overall arid conditions and the risk wilting under the influence of very high temperatures, while frost limits the type of crops that can be cultivated in the study area (PKS IEMP, 2007).
 (There is) an exponential degradation of the veldt condition, with resulting 27 decreasing stocking potential and animal biomass productivity.
-If this trend continues, natural vegetation for grazing will soon outstrip stock watering as the region's inherent limiting factor with respect to live-stock Conservation The diversity of species in itself does not warrant the establishment of a 26 conservation reserve.
+If this trend continues, natural vegetation for grazing will soon outstrip stock watering as the region's inherent limiting factor with respect to live-stock Conservation n The diversity of species in itself does not warrant the establishment of a conservation reserve.